-The country's strategic location has favored the existence of a large number of animal and plant species.
-In this small nation, about half the size of the state of Florida, scientists have cataloged about 1,000 different species of birds - about 10% of the species on the planet.
-And many of them can be seen within the limits of the Panama City.
-This great diversity of species coupled with their relative proximity to the capital, makes any visit to this city a real treat for amateur and professional ornithologists.
+Scientists have cataloged about 1,000 different species of birds - roughly 10% of the species on the planet - and many of them can be seen within the limits of Panama City.
+This great diversity of species coupled with their relative proximity to the capital, makes any visit to this area a real treat for amateur and professional ornithologists.

 * TBA = To Be Arranged.

 These rates include a fully personalized itinerary according to your preferences, a specialized local bird guide, a tour leader, a private vehicle, transportation within Panama City, National Park entrance fees, a complete list of birds and wildlife seen on the tour, and snacks (usually tropical fruits).
 Long-distance pick-ups outside of Panama City proper and other service are not included and can be arranged upon request.
 Tips for the guide and driver are not included.

 World-famous Pipeline Road runs much of the length of Soberania National Park.
 Over 20 miles long, it is, without a doubt, one of the best places to see birds in the country.
 Great Curassow, Tiny Hawk, Pheasant Cuckoo, Rufous-vented Ground-cuckoo, Rufous-crested Coquette, Black-throated Trogon, Black-breasted Puffbird, Great Jacamar, Blue Cotinga and Ocellated Antbird are just a few of the species found here.
 Other wildlife can be seen in abundance here, like the Howler Monkey, Capuchin Monkey and Tamandua, to name some of the most charismatic mammals.